 And more chocolate and peanut butter chips on top for good measure.

 There’s no way you won’t love this.
 Unless, of course, you don’t love one of the best combinations of flavors to ever exist in the history of the world.
 Do those people even really exist?

-- 10 ounces dark chocolate (morsels or bar)
+- 10 ounces semi-sweet or dark chocolate chopped

 - 1 teaspoon vanilla extract

-- In your medium saucepan, melt the dark chocolate and the remaining teaspoon of vegetable shortening, stirring constantly, until completely melted.
+- Working again with the saucepan, melt the dark chocolate and the remaining teaspoon of vegetable shortening, stirring constantly, until completely melted.
 Pour on top of peanut butter/mini-peanut butter cup layer and spread evenly with spoon or spatula.
 Tap pan on counter a few times to settle everything.
 Sprinkle mini semi-sweet chocolate chips and peanut butter chips on top of dark chocolate layer.
 Refrigerate for 30 minutes.

 - When pan is completely chilled, remove by holding foil overhangs and cut into desired serving size.
 Cut bar/bites should be kept in the refrigerator.

 See all chocolate peanut butter recipes.